AmitThakkar/Product-Serverless-API/README.md

 ## Why these tools?
 1. Git: I am using Git to version control of source code.
-2. AWS-CLI: I am creating serverless application and for this I am using AWS as Cloud Provider.
+2. AWS-CLI: I am creating a serverless application and for this, I am using AWS as Cloud Provider.
 3. NodeJS: I am writing AWS Lambda functions in NodeJS.
 4. Zip Tool: I need this tool to zip source code before uploading to S3.